Crown Credit Repair logo

 Crown Credit Pro differentiates itself by claiming to use hands-on professional review rather than outsourced or software-based approaches, asserting this yields higher success rates and personalized customer experiences.
 The company provides regular progress updates through weekly calls, emails, or text messages based on client preference.
 They also mention a network of mortgage brokers and realtors to assist clients seeking home purchases post-repair.

 The company's marketing emphasizes "integrity over credit repair," though the website provides limited detail on specific dispute methodologies or success metrics.
-While the flat-fee model is transparent, the lack of itemized service breakdowns and specific dispute strategies limits consumer understanding of what the $2,500–$4,000 investment covers.
+While the flat-fee model is listed, the lack of itemized service breakdowns and specific dispute strategies limits consumer understanding of what the $2,500–$4,000 investment covers.
 The company operates entirely online with no physical locations mentioned.

 Services & Features